- Consolidated Notes

 21. Liquid funds (cash and cash equivalents)

-Liquid funds contain only those payment instruments, which have a term to maturity of less than three months calculated from the date of purchase.
+Liquid funds contain only those payment instruments, which have a term to maturity of fewer than three months calculated from the date of purchase.
 As in the previous year, cash and cash equivalents consist solely of credit balances held with financial institutions.

 22. Trade receivables